google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/index.md

     <img src="/web/images/md-icons/whats-hot-short.png">
   </a>
   <p>
-    A few lines of code on each page an bring more people to your site by providing previews with rich information.<br>
+    A few lines of code on each page can bring more people to your site by providing previews with rich information.<br>
     <a href="social-discovery/">Learn More</a>
   </p>